ayonli/ipqueue/README.md

 The secret is quite simple, but yet somehow not well-known.
 The main idea is shipping a socket server in one of the sub-processes.
-This package uses [find-process](https://github.com/yibn2008/find-process) to find out all running processes that match the `process.mainModule.filename`, which are considered the sub-processes forked or spawned by the main NodeJS process, and returns the first matched process `pid` for usage to ship the server.
+This package uses [first-officer](https://github.com/hyurl/first-officer) to find out the proper process that match `process.mainModule.filename` to ship the server.
 All sub-processes will (even master process can) connect to this server, the server will save the state of the queue, like the current running task id, etc.

 When a task is pushed to the queue, it will send a request contains a unique task id (I prefer [uuid](https://github.com/kelektiv/node-uuid)) to the server